marcelduin/Micrio.Blogpost.wasm-v3/README.md

 # Abstract

-WebAssembly (WASM) is the ability for your browser to run *compiled* code at (near-) native speeds.
+[WebAssembly](https://webassembly.org/) (Wasm) is the ability for your browser to run *compiled* code at (near-) native speeds.
 It is now recognised by the W3C as the [4th official web programming language](https://www.w3.org/2019/12/pressrelease-wasm-rec.html.en), after HTML, CSS and JavaScript.

 [Micrio](https://micr.io) is a storytelling platform based around a high performance JavaScript library, allowing users to view and navigate ultra resolution images in a matter of milliseconds, as smoothly as possible.
 I created this platform and have been working on optimizing the client performance since 2015.